Cabaret 118.121 Moonphase 18K Rose Gold / Bracelet RARE

 $39,900See More Pictures

-(39002) A. Lange & Sohne 404.032 Double Split Rattrapante Flyback, 404032, 18k rose gold case on the original strap with tang 18K rose gold buckle, manual wind Lange caliber L001.1, 38 hour power reserve with indicator at 12 o clock, split seconds, silver dial, tachymeter, sapphire crystal, display back displaying the depths of one of the most gorgeous wrist watch movements ever, water resistant, size 43mm, thickness 15.3mm, Like n...
+(42645) A. Lange & Sohne 404.035 Double Split Rattrapante Flyback, 404035, platinum case with a platinum deployant buckle, manual wind Lange caliber L001.1, 38-hour power reserve with indicator at 12 o'clock, split seconds, chronograph with flyback function, black dial with white subdials tachymeter, sapphire crystal, display back showing off the depths of one of the most gorgeous wrist watch movements ever, water resistant, size 4...

 This fascinating journey started in Saxony, and its capital Dresden, which was a center of European culture, renowned for its technicians, inventors, art collections, and monumental architecture.
 Elector Frederick Augustus I (called Augustus the Strong) was a staunch booster of scientific measuring, outstanding craftsmanship, and especially clocks.
 Two generations of the Saxon Court Clockmaker’s Guild led to the genesis of the Lange watchmaking family tree.